 It hit me good.
 It hit me so good, it knocked me to my knees and all I could do was curl up like a baby and weep.

-He knew that before we left we discussed how our marriage and our children are priority, before our jobs.
+Before we left we discussed how our marriage and our children are a priority, before our jobs.

-He knew that this was the way to get me to start questioning, and so I did.
+He knew that this was the way to get me to start questioning.
+Questioning, I did.

 People back home are watching you.

 People in your new host country are observing your every move.